-Queenstown is the gateway to the West Coast with a rich and rugged mining history, a unique 'moonscape' and loads of wild west appeal.
+Queenstown is the gateway to the west coast with a rich and rugged mining history, a unique 'moonscape' and loads of wild west appeal.
 It's also close to the edge of Tasmania's World Heritage Wilderness Area and surrounded by great fishing lakes.

-Although Mother Nature is slowly creeping back into the landscape, the scenic drive into Queenstown down a spiralling road with over 90 bends is still nothing short of spectacular and a testament to the brutal reality of Tasmania's mining past.
+Although Mother Nature is slowly creeping back into the landscape, the scenic drive into Queenstown down a spiraling road with over 90 bends is still nothing short of spectacular and a testament to the brutal reality of Tasmania's mining past.